Windows 11 Update Gets Poor Response

 The latest Windows 11 update has led to complaints of all manner of problems.
 That's particularly troubling as it's a mandatory security update.

-The update in question has the codename KB503219.
+The update in question has the codename KB5030219.
 It's a cumulative update, meaning it brings together several updates which were previously optional, though will have been downloaded automatically for most people with Windows 11 on the default settings.

 It's not unusual to get reports of glitches, but both tech site readers and message board users have reported a particularly wide range of significant problems.
 The most serious include users reporting either the dreaded Blue Screen of Death, or computers failing to boot up at all.
 (Source: windowslatest.com)